wvanderwey/ROP/ROP-output-details.md

 ### lostHumanReads directory

-The directory contains the output of Step 2 (Remap to human sequences).
+The directory contains the output of [Step 2.
+Remap to human sequences] (https://github.com/smangul1/rop/wiki/What-is-ROP%3F).
 The lost human reads mapped to the human reference genome are saved into the `_genome.sam` and reads mapped to the transcriptome reference are saved into the `_transcriptome.sam`.

 ### lostRepeatSequences directory